Leninner/personal_portfolio/src/content/projects/load-balancing-ec2.md

 2. In the `lib` folder, in the generated file `load-balancing-aws-stack.ts`, add the following code:

+This code is for the load balancer and the EC2 instances.

 ```typescript
 import * as cdk from "aws-cdk-lib";
 import { Construct } from "constructs";